 - Keep your center of gravity as low as possible to complete the choke while processing the necessary movements.

 Check out the following video if you need more help and detail.

-Bernardo Faria demonstrates how to do the baseball bat choke from the jiu-jitsu knee on the belly position in the video below.
+Bernardo Faria demonstrates how to choke the baseball bat from the jiu-jitsu knee on the belly position in the video below.
 Have a good time!

 How to Do the Baseball Choke from Guard?